opensource-ny/OpenSource-NY/myapp/client/src/Components/README.md

 	5. loading: A boolean that returns true is the page isn't loaded yet.
 	6. githubPRsData: The pull request data, such as bug fixes, added features, etc.

-The resetFetchData() method is a helper that sets data to null and githubPRsData to an empty array.
+The resetFetchData() function is a helper that sets data to null and githubPRsData to an empty array.

-The componentDidMount() method
+The componentDidMount() function calls the callBackendAPI function and throws an error if this fails.

+The callBackendAPI function fetches the GET route from the express server (from server.js).

+The handleRepoChange(event) function validates whether event is in the form 'Github_user_name/repo_name'.

+The render() function returns the pull request data.
 ### Home.js
 This file contains the Home component, which has shows the PRdisplay and Scoreboard components (mentioned above).

 Repo name:
 opensource-ny/opensource-ny